kertal/git-vegas/PWA_FEATURES.md

 ## 📱 Progressive Web App Capabilities

-Git Vegas is now a **Progressive Web App (PWA)** that works offline and can be installed as a native app on any device!
+GitVegas is now a **Progressive Web App (PWA)** that works offline and can be installed as a native app on any device!

 ### 🔧 **Local-First Features**